fredimachado/FortniteReplayReader/README.md

 ## How to run
 - Download and install .NET Core 2.1 SDK at https://www.microsoft.com/net/download
-- Open a Powershell/CMD/Terminal, CD to the code and run: `dotnet run`
+- Open a Powershell/CMD/Terminal, CD to the code and run: `dotnet run --project .\src\ConsoleReader\`

 I really recommend you to download and install Visual Studio Code or Visual Studio IDE Community though (They are free!)
 They are available at https://visualstudio.microsoft.com

+## TODO
+This is what we're going to do in upcoming live streams:

+- [ ] Review classes to make it easy to consume
+- [ ] Write Unit tests
+- [ ] Build CI/CD pipeline using AppVeyor
+- [ ] Publish NuGet packages